usfviz/puerh-final/README.md

 ### Parallel Coordinates Plot
 ![alt text](https://github.com/usfviz/puerh-/blob/master/project-prototype/parallel.png)
 For the parallel coordinates plot we used the same numeric variables as the scatterplot matrix.
 Since each line represents one observation and displaying all of our data makes the plot overly clustered, we added a slider bar for the user to choose a sample size between 0.1 and 1.
 The user can filter the data by countries.
-Additionally, one can drag the axis names around to reorder the variables - try it!
+The user can also drag the column names at the top of the plot to move the columns around.

 ### Radar Plot
 ![alt text](https://github.com/usfviz/puerh-/blob/master/project-prototype/radar.png)